OpenFn/gen/CONTRIBUTING.md

 ## Use Env

-TODO - this section is work in progress

 If your services requires an API key, you should:

 - accept the key on your json payload
-- if no key is provided, load a key from dotenv
+- if no key is provided, load a from the environment

+Use a `.env` file at root and add your own keys to it (see `.env.example`)

 dotenvs are only suitable for local development.